 Please note: if your master’s degree has not yet been awarded, please request guidance on timelines and process from the Academic Administrator.

 Please note: if you have completed your prior postgraduate qualifications at Massey University it is not necessary to submit a transcript of your academic record.

 If you are given provisional admission to the qualification, you will need to be registered as an Intern Psychologist.
 The New Zealand Psychologists Board will require three letters, at least one from a Registered Psychologist, attesting to your “character, work experience, and professional standing”.
-The Board requires that these letters be no more than 3 months old, must be signed and dated and on official letterhead (where applicable).
-It would therefore be sensible, and save you and your referees some time, if you selected for your Massey University application only referees who meet Board criteria for a personal recommendation.
-In this way, your application to the programme and your application to the Board can use the same referees, who only have to do a small cut and paste task, and you need to find only one additional person.
-You do however need to ask your referees for a separate letter for the Board; the University will keep the copies it receives for your application.
+The New Zealand Psychologists Board requires that these letters be no more than 3 months old, must be signed and dated and on official letterhead (where applicable).
+It would therefore be sensible, and save you and your referees some time, if you selected for your Massey University application only referees who meet New Zealand Psychologists Board criteria for a personal recommendation.
+In this way, your application to the programme and your application to the New Zealand Psychologists Board can use the same referees, who only have to do a small cut and paste task, and you need to find only one additional person.
+You do however need to ask your referees for a separate letter for the New Zealand Psychologists Board; the University will keep the copies it receives for your application.

 Ideally, a provisional agreement from an agency to provide an internship, and a provisional agreement from a Registered Psychologist to serve as a supervisor will need to accompany the application form.

 To summarise, admission to the programme is a complex six-step process:

 It is essential that your enrolment application and your referees’ reports are submitted by the application deadline.

 Page authorised by Web Content Manager